andthomas/JavaScriptBasics/README.md

     console.log(car.brand);
     > Toyota

 Notice how we can access the value "Toyota" either by using `car['brand']` or `car.brand`.
-Either way is all good, and we can use the first method if, say, we want to pass the key as a variable.
+Either way is all good, but we can use the first method if, say, we want to pass the key as a variable.

     let car = {
 	    brand: "Toyota",